SAP-samples/partner-reference-application/Tutorials/23-Multi-Tenancy-Develop-Sample-Application.md

-# Enhance the Core Application for Multitenancy
+# Enhance the Core Application for Deployment

-With this tutorial, you learn how to create a multi-tenant application based on the core application as described in the first tutorials for a one-off solution.
-You can either enhance the one-off solution to a multi-tenant solution following the step-by-step guide below or you can fast-forward and deploy the *main-multi-tenant* branch.
+With this tutorial, you learn how to enhance the core application as described in the first tutorials for deployment.
+You can either enhance the core application to a deployable multi-tenant solution following the step-by-step guide below or you can fast-forward and deploy the *main-multi-tenant* branch.

 ## Option 1: Fast-Forward
 If you want to start right away with a working multi-tenant implementation, clone the branch [*main-multi-tenant*](../../../tree/main-multi-tenant) and start deploying it.